Nu metal: Reception

 Jody MacGregor of FasterLouder called nu metal "music's most hated genre"; conversely, he also wrote that nu metal is "not as bad as people think", praising several examples of the genre.
-Despite the fact that multiple nu metal musicians rejected the nu metal label, Limp Bizkit's vocalist Fred Durst defended it, saying "Nu metal let people open up and it meant something to people.
+Although multiple nu metal musicians rejected the nu metal label, Limp Bizkit's vocalist Fred Durst defended it, saying "Nu metal let people open up and it meant something to people.
 It really did."
-Slipknot's vocalist Corey Taylor, also defended nu metal, saying "I’d like to think that that whole nu-metal wave was so important to that next wave of American heavy metal, to be honest."
+Slipknot's vocalist Corey Taylor also defended nu metal, saying "I'd like to think that that whole nu-metal wave was so important to that next wave of American heavy metal, to be honest."
 Coal Chamber's vocalist Dez Fafara also defended nu metal.
 He said he is proud to be associated with the subgenre and that nu metal bands "broke new musical ground" saying, "I think 'hair metal' was cheesy.
 [But] I think 'nu metal' was different.
 I think what's beautiful about 'nu metal' is it's different.
 And you've got so many different influences."
-The Smashing Pumpkins vocalist Billy Corgan praised nu metal, saying "I think it’s fantastic.
-I think the more people are cross-pollenating between different musical styles… it not only has musical implications but it has cultural ones as well."
+The Smashing Pumpkins vocalist Billy Corgan praised nu metal, saying "I think it's fantastic.
+I think the more people are cross-pollinating between different musical styles… it not only has musical implications but it has cultural ones as well."
+Sevendust vocalist Lajon Witherspoon, when asked about the 2020s resurgence of the genre, also spoke highly: "It's funny.
+I don't mind being in that category because I feel it's awesome that music is resurging and we're not letting a movement get away from us and get so far away that we don't even like it or listen to it anymore."